-An FJC Donor Advised Fund is an efficient and flexible charitable tool allowing you to advise us to grant funds to charities of your choice at any time while enjoying immediate tax and investment opportunities.
-A donor advised fund also allows you to share the gift of philanthropy with future generations by designating Successors to your account.
+An FJC Donor Advised Fund is an efficient and flexible charitable tool allowing you to advise us to grant funds to qualified US and foreign charities of your choice at any time while enjoying immediate tax and investment opportunities.
+An FJC Donor Advised Fund also allows you to share the gift of philanthropy with future generations by designating successors to your account.

 This account type requires: a minimum establishing gift of $5,000; have a limited number of contributors to the account; and can only make distributions to qualified tax-exempt and religious organizations.

 The Fiscal Sponsorship Program (FSP) allows FJC to serve as the U.S. fiscal sponsor for charitable projects.
 The FSP allows FJC to accept tax-deductible donations on behalf of program participants.

 Participants may be: U.S. start-up organizations that have applied to the IRS for tax-exempt status; one-time projects or overseas charities that do not have an "American Friends of" entity.
 The FSP is an efficient way to test ideas in the charitable marketplace.

 This account type requires: an application and approval by FJC for entrance into the Fiscal Sponsorship Program; an annual Agreement to remain a FSP participant; and reports to be submitted to FJC every six months outlining the activities of the project.
 Applications are reviewed on a rolling basis.

 Collective Giving Funds allow for an unlimited number of contributions from various sources.
 Some examples of Collective Giving Funds include funds setup by a family in memory of a loved one or by a group of friends who want to establish a philanthropic-minded activity.

 This account type requires: no minimum establishing gift; can accept funds from unlimited numbers of contributors; and can only make distributions to qualified charitable organizations.